sf-wdi-26/modules/w04/d03/m2/readme.md

 ## Introduction

 To practice modeling databases, you'll be tasked with drawing ERDs for a handful of hypothetical applications.
-Think about what models you would need and what tables you'd create, including the associated attributes and how they would related to other tables.
+Think about what models you would need and what tables you'd create, including the associated attributes and how they would relate to other tables.

 Over the next 55 minutes, break into groups of three and work together to draw out diagrams for one of the apps below.
 You'll be drawing on the wall, so snap photos of the drawings when you've finished for safe keeping.